peterroth/rss-bot/README.md

 # WHAT
-Blog-bot is a simple Python script to parse an RSS feed and if a new post is noticed post its title and URL in a given subreddit on Reddit.
+RSS bot is a simple Python script to parse an RSS feed and if a new post is noticed post its title and URL in a given subreddit on Reddit.
 My original idea was to follow a blog and post new content in a subreddit, but the bot can be used with any RSS feed (news, blog, tech, anything).

 # HOW